Secure your ticket in advance for one of the world’s iconic archaeological sites

 Before its destruction, Pompeii was a bustling city with about 20,000 inhabitants.
 It was established in the 6th century BC, and it became a vital trade hub flourishing under Roman rule.
 Pompeii was known for its intricate architecture, vibrant markets, and luxurious villas, which symbolised Roman prosperity.

-The devastation was significant, with layers of ash up to 20 feet deep in some places.
-This catastrophic event led to Pompeii's disappearance from history until its accidental rediscovery in the 18th century.
+The devastation was so significant with layers of ash up to 20 feet deep in some places.
+The catastrophic event led to Pompeii's disappearance from history until its accidental rediscovery in the 18th century by archaeologist Giuseppe Fiorelli and marked the beginning of extensive excavations.

-The rediscovery of Pompeii by archaeologist Giuseppe Fiorelli marked the beginning of extensive excavations.
 Meticulous efforts unveiled a remarkably well-preserved snapshot of ancient Roman life with intricate frescoes, well-preserved buildings, and even the remains of its citizens had been frozen in time and offered unprecedented insights into what was daily life during the Roman Empire until the fateful day with the volcano erupted..